cds-snc/exploration-documentation/ProcessDocumentation.md

 ### Exploring enabling conditions

-To learn about a departments conditions we try to answer these two questions:
+To learn about a department's conditions we try to answer these two questions:

 *To what extent do digital roles and structures exist?*
 - Leadership and coherent direction (coherent policy direction, service priorities and champions)